 After entering a SQL query (plus, optionally, an R script) in the editor, click on the "Run" button or press Cmd + Enter / Ctrl + Enter to run the query.
 The query will be executed against the selected data source.
 The results view will display the data in case the execution is successful, or a query (or connectivity) error in case the execution failed.

 When running a query we automatically limit the maximum number of result rows to avoid running queries that are prohibitively expensive.
 To that end, the maximum number of rows in a query result is capped at 5.000 (10.000 for the business plan).

 Note: The query results row limits apply to the size of the results, not to the number of rows in your tables.
 I.e. you can have millions of rows in your database, the query result row limit would only apply to the amount of rows the query can produce.
-In normal cases any queries that aggregate data would produce much less rows.
-In case of unaggregated queries, the limit may be hit.
+Analytical queries should be crafted such that major aggregations and thus narrowing of the result set is performed as part of the SQL query.

-- If you need to quickly run a subset of your query, e.g. a sub-select or a query without a WHERE clause, just select the part of the query you want to run and hit Cmd + Enter / Ctrl + Enter - the selected portion of the query will be executed instead of the whole text entered.
+- If you need to quickly run a small part of your query, e.g. a sub-select or a query without a WHERE clause, just select the part of the query you want to run and hit Cmd + Enter / Ctrl + Enter.